NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/conversational-context.md

 _NOTE: Conversational context is currently only available with the_ [_Adapt_](./intents/adapt-intents) _Intent Parser, and is not yet available for_ [_Padatious_](./intents/padatious-intents)

+Also note that Conversational Context is not likely to work with multiple users.
+The OVOS and Neon teams are working on a solution to this.

 > How tall is John Cleese?

 `"John Cleese is 196 centimeters"`